SuperStar Libra accidents and incidents

 Previously, the vessel was operated under the names Seaward (1988-1997 by NCLNorwegian Cruise Line), Norwegian Sea (1997-2005 by NCL) and SuperStar Libra (since 2005 by Star Cruises / Genting Hong Kong).
 On June 27, 2018, the liner ended its public cruise shipping operations for Star Cruises.

 On March 2, 2018, via letters and emails sent to all booked customers, the shipowner Genting Hong Kong (GHK) announced that the liner SuperStar Libra ends its public cruise shipping operations for the company Star Cruises on June 27, 2018.

 According to the announcement, the vessel "will be redeployment to facilitate other arrangements for GHK".
 Previously, the ship operated on Southeast Asia cruises from 3 homeports (Port Klang Malaysia, Penang Malaysia, and Phuket Thailand).
 The program was based on 4- and 4-night mini cruise itineraries, including to GHK's private resort MacLeod Island.

 |13 March 2015||Crew / Passenger Deaths|

-The body was found by fishermen, approx 35 km / 22 ml west of Pulau Penang (Muka Head).
+The body was found by fishermen, approx 35 km / 22 mi west of Pulau Penang (Muka Head).

 |30 January 2007||Other Incidents|

-(law news) On January 30, 2007, the vessel was seized by Lakshadweep (India) port authorities in connection with the death of a US citizen (14-month-old baby of Indian origin).
-The death was reported on November 21, 2006..
-The ship was released after ~1 hour, after the Captain provided a bank guarantee of ~USD 22,700.
-The kid's parents filed in Malaysian court an USD 10 million claim for "negligence resulting in death".
+(law news) On January 30, 2007, the vessel was seized by Lakshadweep (India) port authorities in connection with the death of a US citizen (a 14-month-old baby of Indian origin).
+The death was reported on November 21, 2006.
+The ship was released after ~1 hour after the Captain provided a bank guarantee of ~USD 22,700.
+The kid's parents filed a USD 10 million claim in a Malaysian court for "negligence resulting in death".